Nadine’s Story: Four Years Of Trying To Conceive With PCOS

-April 2006 – Tempt’d cycle.
-A Tempt’d cycle is when you use a basal thermometer to measure your body temp during ovulation.
+Tempt’d cycle – a tempt’d cycle is when you use a basal thermometer to measure your body temp during ovulation.

-January 2007 – Temp’d cycle & did OPK tests from day 12 > 22 (no positive) 8th appointment with the RE, who refers me to a PCOS specialist who works with IVF Australia.
-I think I was in shock by then, I was sure that everything that we had done up till now was going to work, it just never crossed my mind that it wouldn’t.
+Temp’d cycle & did OPK tests from day 12 > 22 (no positive) 8th appointment with the RE, who refers me to a PCOS specialist who works with IVF Australia.
+I think I was in shock by then.
+Sure that everything that we had done up till now was going to work, it just never crossed my mind that it wouldn’t.

 Our beautiful daughter arrived via unscheduled c-section on Monday 3ed of March 2008.
 At 41weeks plus 4 days, weight 4.45kg & length 49cm – almost 4 years after we started our journey!
 She has just turned 3 and we are blessed to have her.

 Helpful links for those in Austrailia